-Note: You may need to turn off your network firewall if access to the Internet from the NBG6818 is blocked.
-You need to connect to the Internet to access your NBG6818.
+Note: You may need to turn off your network firewall if access to the Internet from the NBG7815 is blocked.
+You need to connect to the Internet to access your NBG7815.
+See Section 14.4 on page 151 if you cannot connect to the Internet.

-3 Enter 1-128 single-byte printable characters but not ""<>^\$& as your 2.4G/5G WiFi Name and WiFiPassword.
+3 Enter 1 - 128 single-byte printable ASCII characters but not ""<>^\$& as your 2.4G/5G WiFi Name and WiFi Password.
 Select the check box Keep 2.4G & 5G name the same if you want to use the same name for your 2.4G and 5G WiFi.

-4 Wait a moment for your WiFi settings to be applied to your NBG6818.
+4 Wait a moment for your WiFi settings to be applied to your NBG7815.

 5 The following screen shows if you have set up your WiFi name and password successfully.
-Click Next to go to the next step in the wizard.
+Click NEXT to go to the next step in the wizard.

-Wait a moment for the NBG6818 to check if your device is updated with the latest firmware.
-If not, your NBG6818 will automatically update the firmware.
+6 Wait a moment for the NBG7815 to check if your device is updated with the latest firmware.
+If not, your NBG7815 will automatically update the firmware.

-You need to create a myZyxel Cloud account to log into the NBG6818.
-The Zyxel cloud service gives you an online management site to configure and view the status of your NBG6818.
-Click Next to go to the next step in the wizard.
+You need to create a myZyxelCloud account to log into the NBG7815.
+The Zyxel cloud service gives you an online management site to configure and view the status of your NBG7815.
+Click NEXT to go to the next step in the wizard.

 8 A pop-up message shows.
-Click OK to be redirected to the registration website of myZyxel Cloud.
+Click OK to be redirected to the registration website of myZyxelCloud.

-9 Enter your Email and Password if you already have a myZyxel Cloud account.
+9 Enter your Email and Password if you already have a myZyxelCloud account.
 If not, you can create one by clicking Sign Up.
-You can also click the Facbook or Google icon to create an account with your Facebook or Google account.
+You can also click the Facebook or Google icon to create an account with your Facebook or Google account.